tslocke/hobocentral/agility-tutorial.markdown

 We can model this with a ProjectMembership model that represents access for a specific user and project:

 	$ ./script/generate hobo_model_resource project_membership

-## The model layer
+First remove the actions we don't need on the `ProjectMembershipsController`:

+    auto_actions :write_only
+{: .ruby}

-First we'll add the associations to the model:
+Next, add the associations to the model:

 	belongs_to :project
 	belongs_to :user
+{: .ruby}

 Then permissions -- only the project owner (and admins) can manipulate these: